<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=409558736496697&amp;ev=PageView&amp;noscript=1">

 Despite the restrictions imposed by certification, CDFI credit unions still perform comparably to—or even outperform—peers due largely to their ability to create new markets and successful, loyal members.

-What are the Benefits of CDFI Certification for Credit Unions?
+What Are the Benefits of CDFI Certification for Credit Unions?

 CDFI Certification makes a credit union eligible to apply for both financial and technical assistance grants, as well as allowing access to training and support, through the CDFI Fund's various awards programs.